The full deal pipeline — automated and equipped with an AI underwriter

 - Active position count estimated from ACH debit patterns

-- Estimated remaining balance per identified position
+- Estimated amount remaining per identified position

 NSF, Overdraft, and Cash Flow Stress Indicators